 What are the professional prospects?

-Our graduates work in very different fields: Some work as freelance photographers, video journalists, or camera operators.
-They finance their freelance documentary projects with the help of scholarships and grants.
+Our graduates work in various fields: Some work as freelance photographers, video journalists, or camera operators, and they finance their freelance documentary projects with scholarships and grants.
 Others opt for a permanent position after graduation, e.g., as a picture or video editor at a newspaper, curator at a gallery, or multimedia producer at an NGO.

-A steadily growing number of job offers, which we regularly send out via our alum mailing list, testify to the high demand for visually trained experts.
-In addition, more and more graduates are founding their start-ups and benefiting from the international network of our program.
+A steadily growing number of job offers, which we regularly send out via our alumni mailing list, testify to the high demand for visually trained experts.
+In addition, more and more graduates are establishing their own start-ups and benefitting from the international network associated with our programme.

 How does a bachelor’s degree in Visual Journalism and Documentary Photography differ from other programmes?